 What is Pulse?

 How is this different from Channel Feed?
 Channel Feed and Pulse are different ways of sorting posts.
-The Channel Feed which is located on the Channel Page, only shows content that the broadcasters has posted.
+The Channel Feed, which is located on the Channel Page, only shows content that the broadcaster has posted.
 Pulse, however, is an always-on aggregation of posts that are created by everyone who you are Friends with or Follow, and the consolidated view of these posts will now be found on your homepage.
 The Channel Feed feature will continue to be developed in parallel to Pulse and all new Pulse features will become available in Channel Feed.

-What types of posts should streamers share?
+What types of posts should broadcasters share?